marsel-edu/docs/terms-of-use.md

 ## Termination, Privacy Policy, and Other Standard Terms

 Your existing sections on termination, links to third-party sites, electronic communications, limitation of liability, indemnification, arbitration, severability, and entire agreement can remain materially the same with brand and product-name updates.
-(These sections are already drafted broadly enough to cover the pivot.)

 ## **Contact Us**